TetrisKid48/wiki_celeb_gen/README.md

 Note: This has only been tested on Windows 10, and some files may be missing from this repo as it is still a work in progress.
 This repo uses Python 3.9.2

-First, download all of the code.
+First, download and extract the zip file of this repo.
 Install textgenrnn using pip:
 `pip3 install textgenrnn`
 Run `generate.py` to use the weights (.hdf5 file) already in the repo.
-If the weights are not in the textgenrnn folder of the repo as you read this, run `train.py`.
+If the weights are not in the textgenrnn folder of the repo as you read this, or if you want to train extra, run `train.py`.

 If you want to gather the input.txt yourself, install `selenium` and `wikipedia` using pip, then run `wikipedia-scrape.py`.
-Always make sure that the path in `wikipedia-scrape.py` will save `input.txt` to the same folder as `train.py` before running it.
+Always make sure that the path in line 6 of `wikipedia-scrape.py` will save `input.txt` to the same folder as `train.py` before running it.

 # Some Information
 `wikipedia-scrape.py` gathers the training data from Wikipedia and puts it into an `input.txt` file.
 It requires the libraries `wikipedia` and `selenium` to work.